 The global healthcare company presented results from its REAL 3 trial, showing somapacitan’s potential to function satisfactorily as a once-weekly treatment for childhood growth hormone deficiency.

 The condition, which is also known as pediatric growth hormone deficiency (PGHD), is a rare disorder.
-It is characterized by low circulating growth hormone.
+It is characterized by low circulating growth hormones.
 This hinders normal growth and results in short stature in children.

 At the moment, there are no approved treatments for this condition that can be used only once a week.
 Treatment typically requires daily injections.